MannixSuo/docs/_posts/2019-10-16-Application Layer.md

 If the TCP server is not running, then the client will fail to make a connection.

 For the UDP application, the client does not initiate connections (or attempt to communicate with the UDP server) immediately upon execution

+## Problems

+P1.
+True or false

+    a.
+A user requests a Web page that consists of some text and three images.
+For this page,the client will send one request message and receive four response messages.

+    False

+    b.
+Two distinct Web pages can be sent over the same persistent connection.

+    Ture

+    c.
+With nonpersistent connections between browser and origin server,it is possible for a single TCP segment to carry two distinct http request message.

+    False

+    d.
+The `Date:` header in the HTTP response message indicates when the object in the response was last modified.

+    True

+    e.
+HTTP response messages never have an empty message body.

+    False

+P2.
+Read RFC 959 for FTP,List all of the client commands that supported by the RFC.

+    CDUP - Change to Parent Directory
+    SMNT - Structure Mount
+    STOU - Store Unique
+    RMD - Remove Directory
+    MKD - Make Directory
+    PWD - Print Directory
+    SYST - System
+    USER NAME (USER)
+    PASSWORD (PASS)
+    ACCOUNT (ACCT)
+    CHANGE WORKING DIRECTORY (CWD)
+    STRUCTURE MOUNT (SMNT)
+    REINITIALIZE (REIN)
+    LOGOUT (QUIT)
+    DATA PORT (PORT)
+    PASSIVE (PASV)
+    REPRESENTATION TYPE (TYPE)
+    FILE STRUCTURE (STRU)
+    TRANSFER MODE (MODE)

+P3.
+Consider and HTTP client that wants to retrieve a Web document at a given URL.
+The IP address of the HTTP server is initially unknow.
+What transport and application-layer protocols besides HTTP are needed in this scenario.

+Http use TCP transport,and DNS protocol.

+P4.
+Consider the following string of ASCIIcharacters that were captured by Wireshark when the browser sent an HTTP GET message.
+The characters `<cr><lf>`are carriage return and line-feed characters.Answer the following questuibs, indicating where in the HTTP GET message below you find the answer.

+    GET /cs453/index.html HTTP/1.1<cr><lf>Host: gai a.cs.umass.edu<cr><lf>User-Agent: Mozilla/5.0 ( Windows;U; Windows NT 5.1; en-US; rv:1.7.2) Gec ko/20040804 Netscape/7.2 (ax) <cr><lf>Accept:ex t/xml, application/xml, application/xhtml+xml, text /html;q=0.9, text/plain;q=0.8,image/png,*/*;q=0.5 <cr><lf>Accept-Language: en-us,en;q=0.5<cr><lf>AcceptEncoding: zip,deflate<cr><lf>Accept-Charset: ISO -8859-1,utf-8;q=0.7,*;q=0.7<cr><lf>Keep-Alive: 300<cr> <lf>Connection:keep-alive<cr><lf><cr><lf>

+a.
+What is the URL of the document requested by the browser?

+    /cs453/index.html

+b.
+What version of HTTP is the browser running?

+    HTTP/1.1

+c.
+Does the browser request a non-persistent or a persistent connection?

+    persistent connection

+d.
+What is the IP address of the host on which the browser is running?

+    This is a trick question.
+This information is not contained in an HTTP message anywhere.
+So there is no way to tell this from looking at the exchange of HTTP messages alone.
+One would need information from the IP datagrams (that carried the TCP segment that carried the HTTP GET request) to answer this question .

+e.
+What type of browser initiates this message?
+Why is the browser type needed int an HTTP request message?

+    Mozilla/5.0.
+The browser type information is needed by the server to send different versions of the same object to different types of browsers.

 Socket Programing Assignments